chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Changelog

+### [0.9.0] - 2025-02-24

+- Added
+  - `Direct Mode` to simplify the tool usage
+- Improved
+  - Procedures to work with EGOSOFT catalogs

 ### [0.8.9] - 2025-02-20